 External examiners' written reports are issued, giving feedback for teachers and candidates, the final Certificates showing the progress made.

-Music for the syllabus is available on CD's, and we have a DVD of our syllabus.
+Music and video for the programmes of study is available digitally.
 The classical Escuela Bolera, has music recorded on the forte piano of the era, stylised Danza Estilizada to classical music, and the exercises and dances are specially transcribed and recorded on piano, plus the flamenco with singer and guitar.

 Director Dulcie Howes, of the Cape Town University Ballet School and Company, immediately recognised the importance of the Spanish Dance Society’s creation of a unique examination method for Spanish Dance.

 Howes incorporated the method at once into the University of Cape Town Ballet School Curriculum.
-She generously funded the printing of syllabi books and music etc. and the recording of it on cassettes; with João Dos Santos playing his specially transcribed music.
+She generously funded the printing of Programme of study books and music etc. and the recording of it on cassettes; with João Dos Santos playing his specially transcribed music.

 It enabled the SDS to start examining immediately.
 Marina Keet, a teacher at the school, was to supervise.
-Karen Langerman a UCT graduate, researched the Spanish script writing, and designed the first syllabus cover for the SDS.
+Karen Langerman a UCT graduate, researched the Spanish script writing, and designed the first programme of study cover for the SDS.